rteshnizi/tethered-pair-v2/README.md

 1. `PyLint` for linting
 	* on Ubuntu `sudo apt install pylint`
-2. `AutoPep8` for formatting\
+2. `AutoPep8` for formatting
 	* on Ubuntu `sudo apt install python-autopep8`

 ## TODO:

 1. ~~Construct a DS to access triangles and edges and pts the way we need them in the alg (02/08)~~
+2. Test the current impl for a case where the cable won't get more taut (06/08)
-2. We can now traverse th triangulation, maintain the funnel (06/08)
+3. We can now traverse th triangulation, maintain the funnel (06/08)
-3. Add a cable entity whose shape is a line (for debugging)
+4. Add a cable entity whose shape is a line (for debugging)